Rebellion: The Rational Peasant

 Samuel L. Popkin builds on Olson's argument in The Rational Peasant: The Political Economy of Rural Society in Vietnam.
 His theory is based on the figure of a hyper rational peasant that bases his decision to join (or not) a rebellion uniquely on a cost-benefit analysis.
 This formalist view of the collective action problem stresses the importance of individual economic rationality and self-interest: a peasant, according to Popkin, will disregard the ideological dimension of a social movement and focus instead on whether or not it will bring any practical benefit to him.
 According to Popkin, peasant society is based on a precarious structure of economic instability.
-Social norms, he writes, are "malleable, renegotiated, and shifting in accord with considerations of power and strategic interaction among individuals" Indeed, the constant insecurity and inherent risk to the peasant condition, due to the peculiar nature of the patron-client relationship that binds the peasant to his landowner, forces the peasant to look inwards when he has a choice to make.
+Social norms, he writes, are "malleable, renegotiated, and shifting in accord with considerations of power and strategic interaction among individuals".

+The constant insecurity and inherent risk to the peasant condition, due to the peculiar nature of the patron-client relationship that binds the peasant to his landowner, forces the peasant to look inwards when he has a choice to make.
 Popkin argues that peasants rely on their "private, family investment for their long run security and that they will be interested in short term gain vis-à-vis the village.
 They will attempt to improve their long-run security by moving to a position with higher income and less variance".
 Popkin stresses this "investor logic" that one may not expect in agrarian societies, usually seen as pre-capitalist communities where traditional social and power structures prevent the accumulation of capital.
 Yet, the selfish determinants of collective action are, according to Popkin, a direct product of the inherent instability of peasant life.
 The goal of a laborer, for example, will be to move to a tenant position, then smallholder, then landlord; where there is less variance and more income.
 Voluntarism is thus non-existent in such communities.

 Popkin singles out four variables that impact individual participation: